manmeet3591/python_class/README.md

 10. Pattern correlation formula: https://www.mdpi.com/2073-4441/10/1/28 may use weights as well for the pattern correlation

 For the weights, the following can be followed: https://stackoverflow.com/questions/58881607/calculating-the-cosine-of-latitude-as-weights-for-gridded-data

+11. When installing packages otherwise difficult to install like ESMF we can set the compiler environment variables such as CC and FC to force conda to install using that particular compiler.
+This saves a lot of time and effort. https://stackoverflow.com/questions/59284298/conda-install-c-anaconda-gcc-linux-64-not-being-used